 Pour in the spinach and cook for a few minutes until it has wilted.

-Add the orzo to the sauce and stir until it is coated.
-Garnish with extra parmesan cheese and serve immediately.
+Remove the pot from the heat and stir in the parmesan cheese until it melts.
+Add the orzo to the sauce.
+Stir gently until it is coated.
+Garnish with extra parmesan cheese or spinach leaves and serve your Cheesy Spinach Orzo immediately.

-- 1 1/2 cups orzo pasta
+- 16 oz orzo pasta

 - 2 tbsp olive oil

-- 2 cloves garlic minced
+- 2 cloves garlic (minced)

-- salt and pepper to taste
+- salt and pepper (to taste)

-- 2 tsp flour
+- 2 tsp all-purpose flour

 - 1 cup milk